edwardcooper/lammps/README.md

 # Codes for data analysis on molecular simulation data.
-## Project to extract glass transition signal from atom position data.
+## Project to predict anomaly of polymer behavior from atom position data.